-“Xot” stands for a people & as a language.
+“Xot” stands for a people [see "Goths are not Pagans"] & as a language.
 Xot as a language is a spiritualized English for a northern European spiritual tradition, that is unfolding in the “NOW”.
 Xot does this by reinvigorated Modern English by re-connecting ancient RUNIK and modern Xotik (Gothic/Germanic) elements in a kind of Jungian Alchemical Cauldron.
 It is important to remember that Deutsch (German) and English, as does many of the other Languages in Europe, have the same roots in the UrXotik (Germanic) Family.
 The earliest Xotik texts are third century AD runic inscriptions.
 Slowly as Rome and especially Judeo-Christianity merged with the Xotik People they introduced Latin as a means to further their power over the Xots.
 The Xot Language is a reversal of this “Spiritual Colonization” so that it can better express the “Xoting” (spiritual unfoldment) towards “XotHood” (cosmic consciousness, enlightenment) in the NOW.

 One feature of Xot is that as in Deutsch (German) it capitalizes it’s Nouns which we will do from now on in this Page, that is Capitalize all Nouns.

 Another Feature is that Xot reinvigorates the Cases in English using Deutsch Elements.

 “r” stands for the Subjective Case as in “dur Boy” (the boy)

 “n” stands for the Objective Case as in “Dur Boy reads dun Bok.”
 (The boy reads the book)